MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-gp-configure-companies.md

 In addition to the GP Company Migration Configuration page you can select which modules you would like migrated from GP to Business Central.
 You will be able to select from the following modules to migrate: Accounts Payable, Accounts Receivable, Bank, Open Purchase Orders and Inventory.

-*Note: General Ledger information will always be migrated.*

 ## Prerequisites

 You've set up cloud migration.
-For more information, go to [Run cloud migration setup](migration-setup.md).
+For more information, go to [Run cloud migration setup](migration-setup-gp.md).

 ## Get started with the GP Company Migration Configuration page